KDE/documentation-docs-kdenlive-org/user_interface/timeline.rst

 **Key binding information**

-Key binding info has been added on the left while context item information has been moved to the right of the status bar.
+Key binding info has been added on the left while context item information has been moved to the right of the :ref:`status_bar`.
 Recommend playing this video in full-screen mode.

 .. image:: /images/Context-and-keybinds.gif